mehulthakkar1/StaticMap.Net/README.md

 # StaticMap.Net
-A library to generate static map
+A C# library to generate static map

 ## How to use
 Add the StaticMap.Net dll in your project.